-The Consultation & Support program provides informal, confidential consultation with therapists from Mental Health.
+Let's Talk provides informal, confidential consultation with therapists from Mental Health.
 The service is free of charge and offered on a first come first serve basis.

 Who is it for?

 Students who may benefit from attending a Consultation & Support session include: